 A major research theme of ours in the COVID-19 pandemic is the inclusion of labor in supply chains, using optimization and game theory.
+The theme continues, as does its relevance, as the war on Ukraine continues to rage.

 Food Supply Chains